WHO WE ARE

 • Open and honest discussion prepares leaders to provide ongoing development coaching to employees.

-Succession Planning and Leadership Selection – FirstEnergy strives to maintain a robust and diverse leadership pipeline for manager-and-above positions while ensuring that meaningful development plans are in place for emerging leaders.
+FirstEnergy strives to maintain a robust and diverse leadership pipeline for manager-and-above positions while ensuring that meaningful development plans are in place for emerging leaders.
 We often look to succession plans when there is a need to fill a leadership role, but we also engage in external searches to make sure we consider a broad, diverse pool of candidates.
 Ultimately, our robust selection process helps ensure we identify the best person for the job:

 • Near-term and long-term successors are identified during Talent Talk discussions.

-• Leaders provide aggregate feedback to help ensure that successors for leadership positions have development plans that address their strengths and development needs, and prepare them to take on additional responsibilities and/or new roles.
+• Leaders provide aggregate feedback to help ensure that successors for leadership positions have development plans that address their strengths and development needs and prepare them to take on additional responsibilities and/or new roles.

 • Talent talks, succession plans and job postings are used to identify candidates for open manager-and-above positions.